mil/mustache.io/README.md

 =======================================================
 Mustache is a logic-less templating system for HTML, config files, anything.
 Basically Mustache provides a way to cleanly render logic-free templates in a framework agnostic manner.

-**mustache.io** is a port of the Mustache templating to the Io language. mustache.io can be used either with Io Objects or Maps.
-See `tests/tests.io` for all the ways in which Maps and Objects can be used. **mustache.io** is capable of handling nesting and also Maps within Hashes and visa-versa.
+`mustache.io` is a port of Mustache templating to the Io language. mustache.io can be used to render Mustache templates with either Io Objects or Maps.
+See `tests/tests.io` for all the ways in which Maps and Objects can be used. `mustache.io` is capable of handling nesting and also Maps within Hashes and visa-versa.

-You may load the `mustache.io` file with doFile("/path/to/mustache.io").
+You may load the `mustache.io` file with `doFile("/path/to/mustache.io")` within your Io program.
 Once loaded, the Mustache singleton object is available to you.
-The Mustache object may
+The Mustache object may be used as described below in **Usage**.

 Usage
 -----
 ### Mustache **render** ***(template, objectOrMap, optionalPartialsObjectOrMap)***
 Renders the given template with the provided objectOrMap.
-If the provided may be either a String or a File.
+Takes an optional argument of a partials object/map.
+The provided template may be either a String or a File (which will be read).

 ```
 Mustache render("Hey {{man}}", Object clone do( man := "John"))